s-mckean/uNiK/README.md

 Features:

 Multiple Weapons: Selectable by a weapon menu system that can be opened during the player's turn.
-Weapons purchasable by points earned by damaging opponents (Issues: 4, 5, 11, 27, and 37)
+Weapons purchasable by points earned by damaging opponents

 Turn System: Game is turn-based so a system is implemented to change turns after a shot or timer runs out or player dies during their turn.
 Includes various game events like loading screen and camera work for various events like following a projectile through its shot.
-(Issues: 9, 12, 18, 21, 31)

-Sounds: Game has some sounds to enhance the experience (Issues: 20, 28)
+Sounds: Game has some sounds to enhance the experience

 Map: Blocks are destroyable and surrounded by white blocks which are indestructible and kills player on collision.
 (Issues: 3, 23, 24)

 Shooting System and Stats: Projectile shoots upon mouse release and at the direction of the mouse pointer.
 Damage done when projectile or explosion hits tank.
-(Issues: 1, 15, 16, 19, 36)

 Tank: Players are tanks, tank changes color based on team.
 Movement by buttons.
-(Issues: 1, 35, 2, 14, 26)

 Lobby: Select number of players for each team.
-(Issues: 8, 25)

-HUDS, Menus, GUIS: Healthbars, timers, fuel, main menu, game win graphic, etc. (Issues: 13, 10, 31)
+HUDS, Menus, GUIS: Healthbars, timers, fuel, main menu, game win graphic, etc.

 # Gameplay Demo